Leon Litwack: Biography

 Historian Michael Les Benedict wrote that in 1961 "Leon Litwack showed how the federal government's pervasive support for slavery led to shameful treatment of free African Americans."
 Benedict was referring to pages 30–63 of chapter 2, titled "The Federal Government and the Free Negro" in Litwack's book, North of Slavery: The Negro in the Free States, 1790-1860.

-In 1964–2007 Litwack taught at the University of California in Berkeley, where he became the Alexander F. and May T. Morrison Professor of American History, instructing more than 30,000 students.
-For much of that time he taught the introductory course in post-Civil War American History.
-He gave his final lecture as a professor, "Fight the Power", on Monday, May 7, 2007, in Wheeler Auditorium.
+From 1964 to 2007, Litwack taught more than 30,000 students at UC Berkeley, where he became the Alexander F. and May T. Morrison Professor of American History.
+For much of that time he taught History 7B, Berkeley's introductory survey course in post-Civil War American history.
+He delivered his final lecture as a professor, "Fight the Power", on Monday, May 7, 2007, in Wheeler Auditorium.

 Litwack was elected to the presidency of the Organization of American Historians.
 An enormously popular and influential teacher, he was profiled in Newsweek's 2006 edition of the "Giving Back Awards", having been nominated by one of his former students.
 He has received two distinguished teaching awards.
-Litwack was presented with the Golden Apple Award for Outstanding Teaching in 2007 by the ASUC at the University of California, Berkeley.
+Litwack was presented with the Golden Apple Award for Outstanding Teaching in 2007 by the Associated Students of the University of California.

 With a (National Endowment for the Humanities) NEH Film Grant, he produced To Look for America in 1971.

 Been in the Storm So Long was a groundbreaking book on Reconstruction, published in 1979.
 It won the annual Pulitzer Prize for History and Francis Parkman Prize; next year its first paperback edition won a National Book Award.

 Years later he continued the investigation of race relations to the early 20th century with Trouble in Mind (1998).
 In turn, the sequel to Trouble is How Free Is Free?: The Long Death of Jim Crow (The Nathan I. Huggins Lectures), which focuses on black southerners and race relations from the 1930s to 1955.

 A distinguished lecturer with the Organization of American Historians, Litwack lectured on these topics: